JesperChristensen89/object_detection_benchmarking/README.md

 # object_detection_benchmarking
 Benchmarking deep learning models for real-time object detection on various platforms.
+Test data is recorded with a GoPro in 1080p 30 FPS and is 31s long.

 To clone this repo one may need to use Git LFS for the large files (models, data).

 # Models
-The tested models are all trained on MS COCO and evaluated on a personal recorded video.
+The tested models are all trained on MS COCO and evaluated on the personal recorded video.

 The models and their score on the COCO evaluation set:
 * SSD MobileNet V1 - 21 mAP